 A final note here is that technology can also play an important role in promoting e-discovery project efficiency.
 Traditional project management systems can be serviceable but are designed more for traditional projects that are less nuanced and have more defined inputs, outputs, and timelines than the typical e-discovery project.
 You are better served looking into project management technologies that are specifically designed for e-discovery, such as Exterro's E-Discovery Project Management application.

-That changed in 2005 when the FRCP were amended to address e-discovery as a distinct element of civil procedure.
+That changed in 2005, and again in 2015, when the FRCP were amended to address e-discovery as a distinct element of civil procedure.
 The "e-discovery amendments" as they're often referred are spread across different areas of the FRCP.
-As you might well imagine, the FRCP itself is a wordy, highly formal legal document that would challenge the attention span of even the most ardent legal scholars.
+As you might well imagine, the FRCP itself is a formal legal document that challenges the attention span of even the most ardent legal scholars.
 That's why we're here!
-Here is a brief rundown – in layman's terms – of some of the key changes:
+Here is a brief rundown of some of the key changes:

-In a nutshell, this rule basically requires that attorneys come into pretrial conferences with at least some knowledge of the client's IT and data environment, so they can begin to discuss the scope of discoverable ESI.
+In a nutshell, this rule basically requires that attorneys come into pretrial conferences informed and prepared their client's IT and data environment, so they can properly scope e-discovery processes.
+By setting a timeline for pre-trial matters, it helps control e-discovery costs for litigants.

 In recognition of the often contentious nature of e-discovery, this section of the FRCP was modified to establish a more structured way to prevent and resolve disputes.
-For example, the rule establishes that the requesting party gets to request the form of production (the format of the documents that are actually sent from one party to another).
+It governs the form of production and requires specificity and timeliness in requests (and objections), forcing counsel to understand the matters at hand and not to rely on boilerplate language.

 You Have to Know How to Use the New Rules